JuliaPhylo/PhyloNetworks.jl/README.md

 can be used to obtain the table of CF needed as input for SNaQ.
-The pipeline starts with input the sequence alignments, and it runs MrBayes and then BUCKy, producing the table of estimated CFs and their confidence intervals.
+The pipeline starts with input the sequence alignments, and it runs MrBayes and then BUCKy, producing the table of estimated CFs and their credibility intervals.

 ### Installation of Julia